Agent capacity model will help you to route several multichannel interactions to one agent

 To determine if the agent can accept the contact we make the following calculations:

-Step 1: For each none-zero element of the vector C we check if this media type can interrupt or be added to agent’s current interactions using the interception matrix and the maximum capacity vector.
+Step 1: For each non-zero element of the vector C we check if this media type can interrupt or be added to agent’s current interactions using the interception matrix and the maximum capacity vector.
 If for some interactions we find that it cannot interrupt existing agent interactions, then the agent is considered unavailable.

-Step 2: If all new interactions with the contact can interrupt or be added to agent’s interactions we then check if the new number interactions does not exceed maximum numbers from vector.
+Step 2: If all new interactions with the contact can interrupt or be added to agent’s interactions we then check if the new number interactions do not exceed maximum numbers from the vector.
 If that is true, the agent considered to be available for this contact.
 Otherwise, the agent is not available and cannot receive this contact.

 For the above example, we can easily determine that the agent is not available for a new contact C because his contacts a contain voice interaction that can be interrupted, neither by email nor by chat.